The Allman Brothers Band: Brothers and Sisters, celebrity, and inner turmoil (1973–1976)

 The Allman Brothers Band returned to touring, playing larger venues, receiving more profit and dealing with less friendship, miscommunication, and spiraling drug problems.
 This culminated in a backstage brawl when the band played with the Grateful Dead at Washington's RFK Stadium in June 1973, which resulted in the firing of three of the band's longtime roadies.
 The band played arenas and stadiums almost solely as their drug use escalated.
 In 1974, the band was regularly making $100,000 per show, and was renting the Starship, a customized Boeing 720B used by Led Zeppelin and the Rolling Stones.
 "When [we] got that goddamn plane, it was the beginning of the end," said Allman.
 Both Allman and Betts released top-20 solo albums in 1974 (The Gregg Allman Tour and Highway Call).

 In July 1974 the band visited Europe for the first time.
-They had planned to tour Britain and Europe at the beginning of that year, but the 1973-4 energy crisis forced a last-minute postponement.
+They had planned to tour Britain and Europe at the beginning of that year, but the 1973–74 energy crisis forced a last-minute postponement.
 They headlined 2 big out-door events.
-One, the 'Summerconcert '74' at the Sportpark, Hilversum, Holland, on July 18, attended by 20.000 spectators, and the second one, at 'Bucolic Frolic', the first Knebworth Park Festival, on July 20, where they played a well-received three-hour two-set performance in front of 70.000 fans, from all over Europe.
+One, the 'Summerconcert '74' at the Sportpark, Hilversum, the Netherlands, on July 18, attended by 20,000 spectators, and the second one, at 'Bucolic Frolic', the first Knebworth Park Festival, on July 20, where they played a well-received three-hour two-set performance in front of 70,000 fans, from all over Europe.

 The sessions that produced 1975's Win, Lose or Draw, the last album by the original Allman Brothers Band, were disjointed and inconsistent; Gregg Allman was largely living in Los Angeles and dating pop star Cher, and was, according to biographer Alan Paul, "[becoming] more famous for being famous than for his music."
 His vocals were recorded there, as he could not be bothered to return to Macon.
 Upon its release, it was considered subpar and sold less than its predecessor; the band later remarked that they were "embarrassed" about the album.